-- to the foundation.
-If you have an older home, you can still retrofit at a reasonable cost.
-All households should consider the many options now available to protect your windows, garage and doors.
-You can also strengthen your roof when it is time to re-roof.
-The steps a homeowner can take will vary with each house, but for a majority of homeowners, there are a few steps that can make a significant difference (see Part 4). - 6) Finance creatively.
+- 6) Finance creatively.
 Consider efforts to strengthen your house as an important home improvement project.
 Most projects are not that expensive.
-For the more costly ones, a small home improvement loan, combined with grants from the Sate Loss Mitigation Grant program and potential discounts from hurricane insurance premiums, make these projects within reach.
+For the more costly ones, a small home improvement loan, combined with potential discounts from hurricane insurance premiums, make these projects within reach.
 It is a great investment to strengthen your house and provide more protection to your family (see Part 4). - 7) Seek the assistance of a qualified, licensed architect, structural engineer, or contractor.
 This handbook covers work that you may be able to do yourself.
-If you cannot do the work, seek qualified assistance through trusted references from friends and family, the Structural Engineering Association of Alabama, your county civil defense and emergency management agencies, or contractor associations.
+If you cannot do the work, seek qualified assistance through trusted references from friends and family, the Structural Engineering Association, your county civil defense and emergency management agencies, or contractors associations.
 Even if you do the work yourself, it is always best to seek professional advice for initial guidance because every house is a little different (see Part 4). - 8) Insurance.
 Don't gamble with your house.
-Obtain adequate insurance for hurricanes and floods if you are in a flood-prone area (see Part 5). - 9) Take advantage of potential discounts for your hurricane insurance premiums.
+Obtain adequate insurance for hurricanes and floods (see Part 5). - 9) Take advantage of potential discounts for your hurricane insurance premiums.
 Coverage may vary among insurance companies so call your insurance agent to find out about discounts that may be available.
 Significant discounts may be provided for reducing the risk to your house with window protection, roof-to-wall tie downs (hurricane clips) and wall-to-foundation tie downs (see Part 5).